RTHOMW/Heatmap-of-timestamps/README.md

-# NFTstuff
+# Heatmap of Timestamp
 Some experiments with around NFT and the web3

-heatmap of timestamp -
+Heatmap of Timestamp -

 Based on the timestamps of the messages in an announcements discord channel, I made this heatmap; it can give an idea of when you can expect an announcements and even find the timezone of the user doing the announcements.